Contact with questions:

 How Long We Keep Visitor Information

-If we are not legally required to keep it, we generally discard information about Site visitors when no longer needed for the purposes for which we collect and use it — those purposes which are described in the “How We Use Visitor Information” section above.
+If we are not legally required to keep it, we generally discard information about users within 90 days when no longer needed for the purposes for which we collect and use it — those purposes which are described in the “How We Use Visitor Information” section above.

 Ad networks and analytics providers may set tracking technologies (like cookies) to collect information about visitors’ use of a Site and across other websites and online services, such as a visitor’s IP address, web browser, mobile network information, pages viewed, time spent on pages, links clicked, and conversion information.
 This information may be used by those companies to, among other things, analyze and track usage, determine the popularity of certain content, and deliver advertisements that may be more targeted to visitor interests.
 For more information about how to manage and delete cookies, visit aboutcookies.org, and for more information on interest-based ads, including information about how visitors may be able to opt out of having their web browsing information used for behavioral advertising purposes, please visit aboutads.info/choices (US based) and youronlinechoices.eu (EU based).